 Revoke access to the website and social media

-If you have an in-house team, it is a good idea to stop them from managing and performing updates.
-Unfortunately, at this point, you will probably be aware that their jobs are to be made redundant.
-They may be able to be saved but this is dependent on whether the business can be saved.
-Until this has been discussed, you should have control of your business’ online presence.
+If you have an in-house team, it is a good idea to stop them managing and performing updates.
+Unfortunately, at this point, you may have to consider making them redundant.
+Though the jobs may be able to be saved, it is dependent on whether the business is salvageable.
+Until this has been discussed, you should take direct control of your business’ online presence.

-Leaving your site to lay dormant could confuse visitors who will wonder what is going on.
+If the business is to be closed, leaving your site to lay dormant could confuse visitors who will wonder what is going on.
 Plus, you may still receive incoming enquiries and business offers.
-By announcing your business closure, it will remove the burden of dealing with enquiries from yourself and your liquidator.
+By announcing your business’ closure, it will remove the burden of dealing with enquiries from yourself and your liquidator.

-If you can keep your website live, it could be worth creating a simple landing page
+If you can keep the website live – create a landing page

-A landing page is a static web page that people see when they click on to your website; it is like posting a sign on your shop window keeping everybody informed.
-To create this simple landing page, you can make use of any basic computer skills you have.
-Your current website can be hidden behind this landing page to lay dormant.
+A landing page is a static web page that people see when they click on to your website.
+It is like posting a sign in your shop window, keeping everybody informed.
+It also enables the business to continue receiving online orders, if in a payment plan.

 Keeping your network informed

-As mentioned above, keeping clients and customers informed is very important and you should update social media and blogs, dependent on liquidator approval.
-However, your network does move past the people buying your products and services.
-Your employees, investors, suppliers and shareholders will be kept up to date with procedures and updates through announcements in the Gazette or via your liquidator.
+As mentioned above, keeping clients and customers informed is very important, and you should update social media and blogs depending on your liquidator’s approval.
+Your employees, investors, suppliers and shareholders will also need to be kept up to date with procedures, but there will be official updates through announcements in the Gazette or via your liquidator.

-If it is not worth any money, then you will need to take action to close down the website and stop any potential malicious postings by disgruntled staff/creditors.
+If your website or online presence is not worth any money, then you will need to take action to close the website and stop any potential malicious postings by disgruntled staff or creditors during the liquidation.

-Firstly, revoke access to your website by any employees before making them redundant so you know that you will have no problems on your hands with staff remaining in control of websites/social media accounts after losing their jobs.
+Firstly, revoke employee access to your website before making them redundant.
+That way, you know that you will have no problems with staff when it comes to controlling websites and social media.

-Then you should close your accounts from your website to every social media account you own.
-Also check web history for any mentions of you or your company and if you want to or you are advised to have these removed, get in touch with the relevant person to deal with this.
+Then you should close every social media account you own.
+Also, you might want to do a search for any mentions of you or your company.
+If you’re advised or want to have these removed, you should get in touch with the relevant person to deal with this.

 Be aware that some employees may take the news badly and use their position to smear the company or directors online.
-These instances are rare and employers have tried to curb this by writing clauses covering the internet and social media in many contracts.
-However, it can be difficult to act on this unless you have the funds personally to fund the case.
+These instances are rare, and employers have tried to curb this by writing clauses covering internet and social media usage in contracts.
+However, it can be difficult to act on this unless you have the means to fund the case personally.